 Statutory Exemptions Key Text/Summary Case Law Key Terms CONDUCT under information, communications, materials, papers, files, or transcripts, except in Rules of the Supreme the course of official duty and as otherwise authorized in this section.
 [NOTE Court of the State of - see conditions set forth in subsections (b)-(j)].
 New Hampshire RULE 8-2.
-Each probation report shall be kept in a sealed envelope which shall be Probation CONFIDENTIALITY resealed after use, and shall not be examined without permission of the OF REPORTS under Court, or as required by statute New Hampshire Superior Court Administrative Rules Family Division Rule 5.8 The existence of a guardianship case or the fact that a guardianship hearing Guardian, minor, CONFIDENTIALITY is on the docket is not confidential.
-However, guardianship hearings shall be closed to the public, except for persons other than the parties, their counsel, ward CONFIDENTIALITT witnesses and agency representatives whom the Court may, in its discretion, under New admit.
-Records, reports and evidence shall be confidential to the extent that Hampshire Circuit they contain information relating to the personal history or circumstances Court Rules of the minor and the minor's family.
-If any person other than a party wishes to review a case file, a motion must be filed and submitted to the Court for consideration PROTOCOL 5.
-All parties, witnesses, and others present shall be advised by the court, Child, negligence CONFIDENTIALITY pursuant to RSA 169-C:25 II, that it shall be unlawful to disclose information concerning the hearing that may identify a child or parent who is involved in abuse under New concerning the hearing that may identify a child or parent who is involved in the hearing without the permission of the court.
+Each probation report shall be kept in a sealed envelope which shall be Probation CONFIDENTIALITY resealed after use, and shall not be examined without permission of the Court, or as required by statute OF REPORTS under Court, or as required by statute New Hampshire Superior Court Administrative Rules Family Division The existence of a guardianship case or the fact that a guardianship hearing Guardian, minor, Rule 5.8 is on the docket is not confidential.
+However, guardianship hearings shall be ward CONFIDENTIALITY closed to the public, except for persons other than the parties, their counsel, 1 N. witnesses and agency representatives whom the Court may, in its discretion, under New admit.
+Records, reports and evidence shall be confidential to the extent that Hampshire Circuit Court Rules they contain information relating to the personal history or circumstances Court Kules of the minor and the minor's family.
+If any person other than a party wishes to review a case file, a motion must be filed and submitted to the Court for PROTOCOL 5. consideration Child maglicanae CONFIDENTIALITY pursuant to RSA 169-C:25 II. that it shall be unlawful to disclose information Child, negligence, abuse CONFIDENTIALITI concerning the hearing that may identify a child or parent who is involved in aouse ınder New All parties, witnesses, and others present shall be advised by the court, pursuant to RSA 169-C:25 II, that it shall be unlawful to disclose information concerning the hearing that may identify a child or parent who is involved in the hearing without the permission of the court.
 Any person who knowingly violates this provision shall be guilty of a misdemeanor.
-Hampshire Court violates this provision shall be guilty of a misdemeanor.
+Hampshire Court violates this provision shall be guitty of a misuemeanor.
 Rules GUIDELINE The public right of access to specific court records must be weighed and Public access II.
 RECORDS balanced against nondisclosure interests as established by the Federal and/or SUBJECT TO New Hampshire Constitution or by statutory provision granting or requiring

 APPENDIX F New Hampshire Statute, Court Decisions, and Court Rules Making Information Confidential or Non-public Statutory Exemptions Key Text/Summary Case Law Key Terms INSPECTION under confidentiality.
-New Hampshire Court Rules Unless otherwise ordered by the court, the following categories of cases shall not be open to public inspection: juvenile cases (delinquency, CHINS, abuse/ neglect, termination of parental rights, adoption); pending or denied application for search or arrest warrants; grand jury records; applications for wire taps and orders thereon; and any other record to be kept confidential by statute, rule or order.
+New Hampshire Court Rules Unless otherwise ordered by the court, the following categories of cases shall not be open to public inspection: juvenile cases (delinquency, CHINS, abuse/neglect, termination of parental rights, adoption); pending or denied application for search or arrest warrants; grand jury records; applications for wire taps and orders thereon; and any other record to be kept confidential by statute, rule or order.
 Before a court record is ordered sealed, the court must determine if there is a reasonable alternative to sealing the record and must use the least restrictive means of accomplishing the purpose.
 Once a court record is sealed, it shall not be open to public inspection except by order of the court.